-ART 112 PAINTING I T Spring
+PAINTING I Т ART 112 Spring

 This is an introductory course in oil painting.
 Students will learn technological and formal aspects of oil painting.
-Student works will often be exhibited in the SCC display case.
+Student works will often be exhibited in the SCC display

-ART 113 CERAMICS I T Fal
+ART 113 CERAMICS I Fall

 This is an introductory course in the use of ceramics for making sculpture and pottery.
 Various uses of clay, ceramics tools, and surface treatments will be explored in this class.
 Both hand-building and wheel-throwing techniques will be utilized by each student.
 Student works will often be exhibited in the SCC display case.